-In compliance with Regulations 8, 9 and 10 of the Ionising Radiations Regulations 1999 (IRR99)^[2], every radiation employer, in relation to any work with ionising radiation, must take all necessary steps to restrict the extent to which their employees and other persons are exposed to ionising radiation to a level which is as low as reasonably practicable (ALARP).
+In compliance with Regulations 9, 10 and 11 of the Ionising Radiations Regulations 2017 (IRR17)^[2], every radiation employer, in relation to any work with ionising radiation, must take all necessary steps to restrict the extent to which their employees and other persons are exposed to ionising radiation to a level which is as low as reasonably practicable (ALARP).
 The measures which contribute to the restriction of exposure are fundamental to radiation protection, as is the quality of information and training provided to employees to enable the measures to be implemented correctly and effectively.

 For some tasks in the nuclear industry, the use of personal protective equipment (PPE) may be the only appropriate means of controlling the residual hazard, after the application of the hierarchy of controls.
-PPE, such as RPE, protective clothing, or other special equipment that is issued to protect each exposed worker, must offer suitable protection against the hazard that it is being worn for.
+The considered controls include remote operations, containment, ventilation, real-time alarmed air sampling (to highlight an increased challenge) and workplace monitoring, etc. PPE, such as RPE, protective clothing, or other special equipment that is issued to protect each exposed worker, must offer suitable protection against the hazard that it is being worn for.
 It is essential that all persons involved in the management and use of PPE are aware of its capabilities and limitations, in order to ensure that an adequate, reliable and planned degree of personal protection is provided.
 Different PPE may be used to protect against external and internal exposures.

-RPE is intended to prevent the inhalation of radioactive substances which would lead to radiation doses.
+In the context of this GPG, RPE is intended to prevent the inhalation of radioactive particulate which would lead to radiation doses.

 Where RPE is used as a control measure, it is essential that the selected RPE is adequate and suitable for its intended purpose.
 For RPE to be suitable it must be matched to the task, the environment, the anticipated airborne contaminant exposure level and the wearer.
+This includes considering an all hazards perspective, before selecting a particular form of RPE.